 For example, if you are travelling with young children, you’ll likely want to find an island with calm, safe beaches for paddling in, plus plenty of amenities close by and fun things to do.
 In this case, Barbados is a great starting point for a stress-free beach break.
 Antigua would also be a fabulous option, especially if your children are old enough to enjoy a boat trip around the coast.

 There is, of course, adventure on offer in the Caribbean, too.

 The Caribbean can also be undeniably romantic.
 So, if you are looking for a couple’s holiday or a honeymoon destination, seek out the more secluded spots.
-St. Lucia is a favourite honeymoon island, thanks to its beautiful rainforest setting, though you might prefer your own private hideaway somewhere in St Vincent & the Grenadines or St Kitts & Nevis.
+St. Lucia is a favourite honeymoon island, thanks to its beautiful rainforest setting, though you might prefer your own private hideaway somewhere in the British Virgin Islands or St Kitts & Nevis.

 Which is the most beautiful Caribbean Island?

 Beauty really is in the eye of the beholder.
 Every Caribbean island has its own appeal, and, wherever you go, you will find picture-perfect scenes of swaying palms, sweeping beaches and vibrant sunsets.
 We mean it when we say there is no such thing as an ugly Caribbean island!